-- (f) The Critical Vendor's acknowledgement that it has reviewed the terms and provisions of the Order and consents to be bound thereby; - (g) The Critical Vendor's agreement that it will not separately assert or otherwise seek payment of any reclamation or Bankruptcy Code section 503(b)(9) claim; and - (h) If a Critical Vendor who has received payment toward a Critical Vendor Claim subsequently refuses to supply goods or services to the Debtors on Customary Trade Terms, any payments received by the Critical Vendor on account of its Critical Vendor Claim will be deemed to have been in payment of then outstanding postpetition obligations owed to such Critical Vendor, and that such Critical Vendor shall immediately repay to the Debtors any payments received on account of its Critical Vendor Claim to the extent that the aggregate amount of such payments exceed the postpetition obligations then outstanding, without the right of setoff or reclamation.

-4. Notwithstanding the foregoing, the Debtors may, in their sole discretion, reinstate a Trade Agreement if the underlying default under the Trade Agreement is fully cured by the Critical Vendor not later than five (5) business days following the Debtors notification to the Critical Vendor of such default; or the Debtors, in their discretion, reach a favorable alternative agreement with the Critical Vendor.

-5. For the avoidance of doubt and notwithstanding the foregoing, the Debtors may, in their sole discretion, negotiate and agree on Customary Trade Terms with Critical Vendors absent a Trade Agreement.
+- to the extent that the Critical Vendor has previously obtained such a Lien, the Critical Vendor shall immediately take all necessary action to release such Lien; - (f) The Critical Vendor's acknowledgement that it has reviewed the terms and provisions of the Order and consents to be bound thereby; - (g) The Critical Vendor's agreement that it will not separately assert or otherwise seek payment of any reclamation or Bankruptcy Code section 503(b)(9) claim; and - (h) If a Critical Vendor who has received payment toward a Critical Vendor Claim subsequently refuses to supply goods or services to the Debtors on Customary Trade Terms, the Debtors may then take any and all appropriate steps to cause that Critical Vendor to repay payments made to it on account of its Critical Vendor Claim to the extent that such payments exceed the post-petition amounts then owing to that Critical Vendor. - 4.
+Notwithstanding the foregoing, the Debtors may, in their reasonable discretion, reinstate a Trade Agreement if the underlying default under the Trade Agreement is fully cured by the Critical Vendor not later than five (5) business days following the Debtors' notification to the Critical Vendor of such default, or the Debtors, in their reasonable discretion, reaches a favorable alternative agreement with the Critical Vendor. - 5.
+For the avoidance of doubt and notwithstanding the foregoing, the Debtors may, in their reasonable discretion, negotiate and agree on Customary Trade Terms with Critical Vendors absent a Trade Agreement. - 6.
+The Debtors Banks3 shall be and hereby are authorized and directed to receive, process, honor and pay all prepetition and post-petition checks and fund transfers on account of the Critical Vendor Claims that have not been honored and paid as of the Petition Date, provided that sufficient funds are on deposit in the applicable accounts to cover such payments.

+The term "Banks" is defined in the Debtor's Motion for Entry of Interim and Final Orders (I) Authorizing Continued Use of Cash Management System, (II) Authorizing Use of Prepetition Bank Accounts and Payment Methods, (III) Authorizing Use of Existing Business Forms, (IV) Scheduling a Final Hearing, and (V) Granting Related Relief, filed contemporaneously with the Motion.

-6. The Debtors banks shall be and hereby are authorized and directed to receive, process, honor and pay all prepetition and postpetition checks and fund transfers on account of the Critical Vender Claims that had not been honored and paid as of the Petition Date, provided that sufficient funds are on deposit in the applicable accounts to cover such payments.
-The Debtors shall be and hereby are authorized to issue new postpetition checks or effect new postpetition fund transfers on account of the Critical Vender Claims to replace any prepetition checks or fund transfer requests that may be dishonored or rejected.
+The Debtors shall be and hereby are authorized to issue new post-petition checks or effect new post-petition fund transfers on account of the Critical Vendor Claims to replace any prepetition checks or fund transfer requests that may be dishonored or rejected.